Scope: The 2018 edition of DCT covers 121 specialties in

 Definition: A core title is a book or software title that represents essential knowledge needed by professionals or students in a given discipline and is highly recommended for the collection of a library that serves health sciences specialists.

-Selectors: Almost 200 professionals have participated in the selection of the titles appearing in the 2016 edition of Doody's Core Titles in the Health Sciences -- 84 Content Specialists and 113 collection development medical librarians who voluntarily served as Library Selectors.
+Selectors: 170 professionals have participated in the selection of the titles appearing in the 2018 edition of Doody's Core Titles in the Health Sciences -- 74 Content Specialists and 94 collection development medical librarians who voluntarily served as Library Selectors, and two librarian consultants.

 All selection and scoring processes took place online, with unique tools built by Doody Enterprises' staff exclusively for Doody's Core Titles in the Health Sciences.